au190/au190_mqtt_irrigation/README.md

 #### Info
 ```
+- [ ] ⚠️ The output will be ON only the time what is in configuraiton, even if the Ha is crashing druring the output is ON, or even if the Wifi router is crashing druring the output is ON.
 - [ ] ⚠️ Working only with MQTT
 - [ ] ⚠️ Working only with Tasmota(https://github.com/arendst/Tasmota) software.